nijaru/omengrep/ai/STATUS.md

 ## Next Steps

-1. Set up GitHub Actions for wheel building (macOS-arm64, linux-x64)
-2. Publish to PyPI as `hygrep`
+1. Implement color output for better UX
+2. Add gitignore support for filtering
+3. Proper exit codes for scripting

-See `bd list --status=open` for open issues.
+See `bd list --status=open` for all open issues.